-Application of the methods outlined in RELT 451 to specific moral problems, especially those posed by modern medical technology, such as abortion, prolongation of life, organ transplantation, genetic engineering.
-Issues raised by changing sex values, racial tensions, and mind-altering drugs; manipulative techniques also considered as demonstrations of the adequacy of the Christian norm for contemporary life.
+SECOND QUARTER: Application of the methods outlined in RELT 451 to specific moral problems, especially those posed by modern medical technology, such as abortion, prolongation of life, organ transplantation, genetic engineering.
+Issues raised by changing sex values, racial tensions, and mind-altering drugs and manipulative techniques also considered as demonstrations of the adequacy of the Christian norm for contemporary life.
+Must be taken in sequence.